snok/flake8-type-checking/README.md

    See [this](https://stackoverflow.com/questions/55320236/does-python-evaluate-type-hinting-of-a-forward-reference) excellent stackoverflow response explaining forward references, for more context.

-The aim of this plugin is to automate the cleanup of type annotation imports, and the forward references that then become necessary.
+The aim of this plugin is to automate the management of type annotation imports, and the forward references that then become necessary.